 But Jenny did not settle for modeling gigs alone.
 She felt a greater calling in the corporate world.
 After clinching her college diploma, Jenny showed off her impressive sales and marketing expertise for top company Infocom, the maker of Motorola, Infopage, and Nextel.

 It was during this time where she was able to meet and work with Canadian-Chinese businessman and company CEO William Ngai who eventually became her husband.
-The couple is now married for 20 years and are blessed with three children namely Wilson, 14; Williard, 6; and the youngest, Willman, 4.
+The couple is now married for 20 years and is blessed with three children namely Wilson, 16; Williard, 8; and the youngest, Willman, 6.

 While being a mother to her three kids has been a challenging yet fulfilling role for Jenny, the woman has always known by heart that there is a bigger purpose for everything that she does.